bookiza/bookiza.old.docs/_posts/2018-07-26-introduction.md

 ### What is Bookiza?

 Bookiza is a *book reification framework* that cuts down your book writing and publishing time by half.
 By **half**, no less!
 Manage your manuscript smartly and bake in all the goodness of web inside your book.
-Using Bookiza is like app development, where the story is an actual book.
-We can call it 'book development' for the web, if you will. ✨
+Using Bookiza is like app development, where the story _is_ the app.
+You can call it 'book development' for the web, if you will. 😇

 Print delightful books on web for everyone and not just those who own a Kindle or an iPad.
-See [support](https://bubblin.io/support) information.
+See [support](https://bubblin.io/support) information for broader picture.

 ### Who is it meant for?